Enable NuGet auditing for your .NET projects

 </Project>

-If you enable <WarningsAsErrors> globally in your project file, but you don't want this behavior for vulnerabilities, you can use WarningsNotAsErrors:
+If <WarningsAsErrors> is enabled globally in your project file but you want to exclude vulnerabilities, use WarningsNotAsErrors:

 MyProject.csproj (csproj (MSBuild project file))